 What to Know About Serious Driving Offenses in San Diego

 While most traffic offenses are merely infractions, punishable through a fine only, certain cases are much more consequential and can leave you in jail or even prison.
-Felony and misdemeanor traffic offenses in San Diego County require an exemplary level of representation that only an experienced Vista traffic crimes attorney can provide.
+If you have been accused of a felony or misdemeanor traffic violation in San Diego County, California, you require the exemplary level of representation that only an experienced lawyer can provide.

 Some of the most common misdemeanor and felony traffic crimes in San Diego County include: